bennymi/ato-ui/src/docs/tokens/background.md

 ## Light & Dark Mode

 `bg-{color}-{shade1}-{shade2}`: In light mode the background is set with the color and the first shade, and in dark mode the second shade is used instead.
-It also sets the appropriate text colors for the shades.

-Example: `bg-surface-50-950` becomes `surface-50 dark:surface-950`.
+Example: `bg-surface-50-950` becomes `bg-surface-50 dark:bg-surface-950`.
 Toggle the dark / light switch to see the changes.

 <div class="flex my-4">
     {#each ['bg-primary-700-200', 'bg-secondary-200-700', 'bg-tertiary-700-300'] as token}